 China’s Hong Kong has the rare privilege of being a book made extremely timely due to current events.
 The anti-extradition bill protests that have raged for months have made Hong Kong’s governance—normally interesting only to those that live in the city—a topic of global concern.

-Tim Summers—a lecturer at the City University of Hong Kong and a former British diplomat—wrote China’s Hong Kong before the current protests: only a small afterword deals with the extradition bill, and even this was completed before the protests took their more intense turn.
+Tim Summers—a lecturer at the Chinese University of Hong Kong and a former British diplomat—wrote China’s Hong Kong before the current protests: only a small afterword deals with the extradition bill, and even this was completed before the protests took their more intense turn.
 But Summers’s arguments are vitally important for those who care about Hong Kong, who want to see its autonomy and strengths preserved into the future.

 Most outside observers look at Hong Kong solely through its relationship with Mainland China.

 In a succinct retelling of events, China’s Hong Kong argues that the way most people analyse Hong Kong is simplistic.
 Most outside observers look at Hong Kong solely through its relationship with Mainland China: namely, whether Beijing is respecting the “significant degree of autonomy” it promised the city.